Learning Partial Differential Equations in Reproducing Kernel Hilbert Spaces: Introduction

-Similar to the approaches above, we are interested in learning the Green's function $G$ of a linear PDE in order to learn a surrogate model $\cT: f \mapsto u$ that will allow us to expedite simulations of the system for new forcings, initial, and boundary conditions.
-However, we make no specific assumptions on the differential operator $\cP$ or the Green's kernel $G$ (e.g. elliptic, hyperbolic, hierarchical low-rank) and restrict ourselves to only observing input/output samples $(f_i, u_i)$ of the PDE.
+Similar to the approaches above, we are interested in learning the Green's function $G$ of a linear PDE in order to learn a surrogate model $\cT: f \mapsto u$ from the input of a PDE (e.g. forcing, initial condition, boundary condition) to its solution.
+We restrict ourselves to only observing input-output samples $(f_i, u_i)$ of the PDE and develop a Green's function estimator that is robust to high levels of noise in the data, a property that is crucial for learning on real data sets but is less addressed in prior work on Green's function estimation.
+Compared to the learning methods outlined above, we do not make assumptions on the form of the underlying PDE or its Green's function (e.g. elliptic, hyperbolic, hierarchical low-rank).

 For different physical problems, the Green's function of a PDE satisfies certain sparsity, continuity, smoothness conditions, or combinations thereof.
-This motivates us to search for linear forward maps $\cT$ of the form given in~\eqref{eq:fundsol} where the Green's function $G$ and bias $\beta$ belong to a pair of reproducing kernel Hilbert spaces (RKHSs) $\mathcal{G}, \mathcal{B}$ respectively.
-This setting belongs to a subclass of operator RKHSs studied in~\citet{kadri2016operator} and restricting ourselves to the space of integral operators leads to more flexibility and insight about the choice of the RKHSs $\mathcal{G}, \mathcal{B}$ for many physical problems.
+This motivates us to search for linear forward maps $\cT$ of the form given in~\eqref{eq:fundsol} where the Green's function $G$ and bias $\beta$ belong to a pair of reproducing kernel Hilbert spaces (RKHSs) $\cG, \cB$ respectively.
+This setting belongs to a subclass of operator RKHSs studied in~\citet{kadri2016operator} and restricting ourselves to the space of integral operators leads to more flexibility and insight about the choice of the RKHSs $\cG, \cB$ for many physical problems.

-Optimizing $\cT$ over the space of integral operators with the Green's function $G$ and bias $\beta$ in an RKHS offers three concrete advantages: \begin{enumerate} \item Enforce continuity, smoothness and structure of $\beta, G$ by penalizing the RKHS norm. \item Obtain an explicit closed-form (representer theorem) for the best-fit functions $\widehat{\beta}, \widehat{G}$ over data samples $\{(f_i, u_i)\}_{i=1}^n$ which is independent of the mesh discretization of the samples and, crucially, can extrapolate to new meshes. \item Interpretability for physical problems by inspection of the learned Green's function $\widehat{G}$ that specifies the impulse response of the system. \end{enumerate}